 4. Understand Use By and Best Before Dates

-A lot of food gets wasted because people misunderstand what the Use By and Best Before Dates mean.
-Use-by dates are safety dates and it is important to take notice of these.
-Best Before dates on the other hand are only about the quality of the food.
-You can safely eat food past the Best Before Date.
+A lot of food gets wasted because people misunderstand what the food storage labels actually mean.
+Use-by dates are safety dates, and it is important to take notice of these.
+Best before dates, on the other hand, are only about the quality of the food.
+You can safely eat food past the best before date.

 5. Enjoy a Free Lunch

-Last night's leftovers can make a great lunch the next day and is a quick and easy way to manage your food waste.
+Last night's leftovers can make a great lunch the next day and are a quick and easy way to manage your food waste.
 It's also a fantastic money saver.

 6. Eat Me Up Shelf in your Fridge